datasciencecampus/classifai/CONTRIBUTING.md

 ## How to Contribute
-### Got a question about the package?
+### Got a question about ClassifAI?
-If you have a question about how to use the package, encounter unexpected behavior, or need clarification on something, feel free to [open an issue](#).
+If you have a question about how to use ClassifAI, encounter unexpected behavior, or need clarification on something, feel free to [open an issue](#).
 When asking a question:

 - Check the [README file](./README.md), DEMO ipynb [notebooks](./DEMO/), and existing [issues page](https://github.com/datasciencecampus/classifai/issues) to see if your question has already been answered.
 - Use a clear and descriptive title for your issue.